Tkay Maidza shares lush single 'Cashmere', officially announces new EP

 “It feels like a life cycle and a lesson that’s come and gone quickly and I’m grateful for the people I’ve met on the way.
 I feel like I’ve really come to realise that I’ve always had what I needed, I just needed to see it clearly.
 And ‘Last Year Was Weird’ has helped me do that.”

-Speaking to NME last month, Maidza reflected on finishing her ‘Last Year Was Weird’ project, three years after launching it with ‘Vol. 1’.
+Maidza was also the cover star for the May issue of NME Australia.
+During the interview, the rapper reflected on finishing her ‘Last Year Was Weird’ project, three years after launching it with ‘Vol. 1’.

 “I’ve dedicated every day of my waking life [to it] – and also I dream about this.
 I moodboarded what it was meant to feel like, sound like, look like – and to see it come to life and then come to an end is very bittersweet,” she explained.